 Refund is a Grey Area in the U.S.

-However, DOT has not defined ‘significant delay.’
-DOT determines if a request is eligible for a full refund on the case-by-case basis, after checking the duration of delay, circumstances of the passenger, etc.
+However, DOT has not defined a ‘significant delay.’
+DOT determines if a request is eligible for a full refund on a case-by-case basis, after checking the duration of delay, the passenger’s circumstances, etc.

 European Privilege for U.S. Air Passengers

 - Your flight should have been delayed for more than three hours.

 - You should have departed from an EU airport, or you must have traveled with an EU regulated airline to an EU airport.

 - Flight should not have been delayed due to any reasons beyond the airline’s control.

 For example, if your flight is delayed for more than three hours due to an airline’s fault while flying from New York (or anywhere in the world) to Paris (or any EU airport), with Lufthansa (or an EU regulated airline), you are eligible for compensation of up to 600€ (i.e., about $700), the same way as European passengers do.